 Parlor Talks at the Fulton Mansion is a podcast created by the Fulton Mansion State Historic Site.

-Joseph Fox, site educator, explores different and unique stories surrounding the Fulton Mansion and the lives of George and Harriet Fulton here on the Texas Coast.
+Site educators, Joseph Fox and Ashley Thornton, explore different and unique stories surrounding the Fulton Mansion and the lives of George and Harriet Fulton here on the Texas Coast.
 Episodes are recorded in the Parlor Room of the Mansion which was the room where the Fultons entertained and told stories to friends and family members.